jveilleux/FarmFreshWeb/enterprise-to-enterprise-permissions-e2es.md

 # E2Es from a producer’s perspective

-When a producer wants to start selling their products through other enterprises \(hubs or buying groups\) the must establish the appropriate E2E permissions.
-There are different levels of permission that a producer can grant, depending on how much power they want to give the hub to manage their products and profile \(see top of page\).
+When a producer wants to start selling their products through other enterprises \(farmers markets or buying groups\) the must establish the appropriate E2E permissions.
+There are different levels of permission that a producer can grant, depending on how much power they want to give the farmers market to manage their products and profile \(see top of page\).

 Use the following examples to explore your options.

-#### 1\) I’m a producer and I stock my products through a hub.
+#### 1\) I’m a producer and I stock my products through a farmers market.
 What E2Es do I need?
 What are my options?

-* Essential- For the hub to add your products to their shopfront, you’ll need to grant them P-OC.
-This allows the hub to stock your existing products.
+* Essential- For the farmers market to add your products to their shopfront, you’ll need to grant them P-OC.
+This allows the farmers market to stock your existing products.
-* Optional- In addition to P-OC, you might also want to give the hub permission to manage your products \(P-P\), to edit your profile \(P-Profile\) or to add to [Inventory ](/inventory.md)\(P-I\).
+* Optional- In addition to P-OC, you might also want to give the farmers market's permission to manage your products \(P-P\), to edit your profile \(P-Profile\) or to add to [Inventory ](/inventory.md)\(P-I\).

-#### 2\) A hub that I supply to distributes through buying groups, do I need to give them permission?
+#### 2\) A farmers market that I supply to distributes through buying groups, do I need to give them permission?

-* Yes, if a hub you supply distributes products through buying groups, or other hubs, you’ll also need to grant them P-OC.
+* Yes, if a farmers market you supply distributes products through buying groups, or other farmers markets, you’ll also need to grant them P-OC.
 Otherwise they won’t be able to stock your products in their unique buying group shopfronts.
 Again you can choose to also grant these buying groups P-P, P-Profile or P-I if you wish.

-#### 3\) I run my own shopfront and also stock through a hub.
-The hub wants me to give them P-P so they can change my stock levels and product prices.
+#### 3\) I run my own shopfront and also stock through a farmers market.
+The farmers market wants me to give them P-P so they can change my stock levels and product prices.
 But this will impact on how I run my shop.
 What should I do?

 The scenario described can be solved by granting P-I \([**Add to Inventory**](/inventory.md)\).
 This allows the hub to stock your products in their shop, but to set their own prices and inventory levels.
 When you stock your own shop with your products, they will continue to reflect the prices and stock levels that you have set.